jenhausu/3rd-Party-Library-for-iOS/README.md

 ### Segment Control
 * [HMSegmentedControl](https://github.com/HeshamMegid/HMSegmentedControl) : A drop-in replacement for UISegmentedControl mimicking the style of the segmented control used in Google Currents and various other Google products.

+### PageViewController
+* [GUITabPagerViewController](https://github.com/guilhermearaujo/GUITabPagerViewController) : PageViewController with a Tab Bar Controller on the top

 ### Others UI
 * [CMPopTipView](https://github.com/chrismiles/CMPopTipView) : Custom UIView for iOS that pops up an animated "bubble" pointing at a button or other view.
 Useful for popup tips.